cthulahoops/chatcli/README.md

 your full conversation history there, or create per project log files in project directories.

+By default logs are saved in ".chatcli.log".
+You can override by setting environment variable `CHATCLI_LOGFILE`.

 View the log using the log command.

 ```